jherrma/gems/README.md

 # Gems
-A self-hosted service to compute and store gematria values based on various ciphers.
+A self-hosted service to compute and store numerical values for words and phrases based on various ciphers.